wp-plugins/subscribe2/ReadMe.txt

 Tags: posts, subscription, email, subscribe, notify, notification Requires at least: 3.3
 Tested up to: 4.1
-Stable tag: 10.19.0
+Stable tag: 10.20.0
 License: GPL3

-Sends a list of subscribers an email notification when new posts are published to your blog.
-Automate user growth through ReadyGraph integration.
+Sends a list of subscribers emails when you publish new posts.
+Automate user growth and revenue with ReadyGraph integration.

 == Description ==